jaideep156/medium-reviews-sentiment-analysis/README.md

 This project embarks on a journey to analyze sentiment patterns within [Medium](https://play.google.com/store/apps/details?id=com.medium.reader) app reviews from Google Play Store using natural language processing (NLP) techniques and machine learning algorithms.

+## To access the live version of the app, click [here](https://medium-sentiment-analysis.streamlit.app/).

 ## Data
 The dataset and the complete data dictionary can be found on [Kaggle](https://www.kaggle.com/datasets/raqhea/medium-app-reviews-from-google-play-store/).
 ## Dependencies